 We always tell our clients that the hardest part of a rebrand is deciding you need a rebrand.
-Once you’ve committed, things actually get pretty fun.
+Once you’ve committed, things get pretty fun.

 The Trekk brand workshop is an experience.
-We’ve got a few teachers, trainers, and pedagogy geeks on our team, which means we know that in order for a rebrand — and the paradigm shifts and behavior adjustments that necessarily come with one — to stick, everyone involved has got to assimilate the new information.
+We’ve got teachers, trainers, and pedagogy geeks on our team, which means we know that in order for a rebrand — and the paradigm shifts and behavior adjustments that come with one — to stick, everyone involved has got to assimilate the new information.
 And the best way to help people who have been doing things “the old way” to internalize “the new way” is to make the process interactive.
 That’s why every Trekk branding client experiences the brand workshop.

 The best way to help people who have been doing things “the old way” to internalize “the new way” is to make the process interactive.

 We get a ton of questions about our brand workshop.
 How long does it take?
 How should I prepare?
 What should I wear?
-(Answers: between four hours and two days, depending on the scope of the project, and we’ll work with you on scheduling; we’ll walk you through any prep work; you do you, but we advocate for comfortable shoes in pretty much every situation.)
+(Answers: Between four hours and two days, depending on the scope of the project, and we’ll work with you on scheduling.
+We’ll walk you through any prep work.
+You do you, but we advocate for comfortable shoes in pretty much every situation.)